nibags/apparmor-ksyntaxhighlighting/README.md

 **Author:** Nibaldo González (<nibgonz@gmail.com>)

-**Last Change:** July 2018
+**Last Change:** September 2018

 ```
 This file is part of the KDE's KSyntaxHighlighting Framework.
-Version 6 is included in KDE Frameworks 5.50.0+.
-Version 5 is included in KDE Frameworks 5.43.0+.
-Version 3 is included in KDE Frameworks 5.39.0+.
 ```
+**Last version:** Version 7 is included in KDE Frameworks 5.51.0+.

+**Old versions:** Version 6 is included in KDE Frameworks 5.50.0+, version 5 in KDE Frameworks 5.43.0+ and version 3 in KDE Frameworks 5.39.0+.

 ## Description:

-Add syntax highlighting to KDE text editors (as Kate, KWrite, KDevelop or any application that uses the KSyntaxHighlighting/KTextEditor Framework) for the **AppArmor Security Profiles**.
+Add syntax highlighting to KDE text editors (as Kate, KWrite, KDevelop or any application that uses the KSyntaxHighlighting or KTextEditor Framework) for the **AppArmor Security Profiles**.

 The file `apparmor.xml` contains the definition of the syntax highlighting.